SeisComP/seiscomp/doc/base/style-guide.rst

     high-pass filter; command line; command-line parameter

 - Hyphenation for compound adjectives: yes, before a noun; after verb to be is harder.
-  See the `discussion`_
+  See the `discussion`_, e.g.:

+  - Use command-line parameters.
+  - Type on the command line.

 - Spelling:

+  Use American English:

-  - With 'z': digitizer, realize, visualize.
+  - With 'z': digitizer, realize, visualize, synchronize, behavior, color.
   - With 's': license.
-  - What about synchronise?
   - Center, data center.
-  - Unclear: behaviour/behavior.
-  - Ugly: timespan

 - Case:

-  - SEED, miniSEED (miniSEED in libmseed doc, or MiniSEED, but Mini-SEED appears in Appendix G of the `Seed Reference Manual`_.)
+  - SEED, miniSEED (miniSEED in `libmseed documentation`_, or MiniSEED, but Mini-SEED appears in Appendix G of the `Seed Reference Manual`_.)
   - Ctrl+S for 'control' key plus 's'.
   - MySQL, PostgreSQL, MariaDB